#1 Home Improvement Retailer

 The Home Depot Garden Center at El Toro

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Planning your garden lets you make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot El Toro Garden Center can help you enjoy your spring activities to the fullest.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Garden Center in El Toro can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone